Predict the Unexpected: Ririe-Woordbury Dance Company Presents Prism

 This last week, Ririe-Woodbury Dance Company, in a run which lasted from December 8 through 10, presented Prism, a showcase of the choreography of Charlotte Boye-Christensen.
 Since 2002, Boye-Christensen has brought state-of-the-art dance to Utah, and Prism continued to do nothing less.
 True, the first two pieces of the evening had been performed previously by the company.
-Push, the first number of the evening, was a taken from this September’s performance of Polychromatic.
-Touching Fire, which followed, was debuted as the finale of last December’s Cipher.
+Push, the first number of the evening, was a taken from this September’s performance.
 Neither piece, however, felt a mere reiteration.
 Set in a different context – the first within the smaller Leona Wagner Black Box Theater, and both within a different suite of dances—each took on a leaner feel and a greater sense of self-awareness.

 After a brief intermission, the company returned with two pieces never before seen in Utah.
 Indeed, the first number, West, is, technically, not yet completed and was presented under the aegis of preliminary sketches.
 The dance, which features the music of Nick Cave, Tom Waits and Cat Power, begins with two rows of dancers seated facing one another.
 If Touching Fire, through to use of mirrors, confronted the audience with an image of itself, West, instead sets the company as two rows of audience members made to face one another.
 Each struggles to stay awake, or keep its counterpart awake, though each alternately drifts off into states of somnolence.